girobusan/simple-masonry-layout/README.md

 Very simple (yet responsive) implementation of masonry layout, aimed for use on mostly static sites.
 It splits child elements of container element to separate divs for future css styling.

-It does not count heights or so, just splits items by count and may look pretty awful with certain sets of item heights.

 ![pic](./docs/screenshot.png)